Choose Your Sensors In Cars Help Topic Below

-So, Sensors In Cars, They are devices that monitor and control engine parameters.
-In the old days, car engine sensors and instrumentation were very simple.
-There was an oil light that would illuminate when the oil pressure was low.
-And, An alternator light that would come on when the battery wasn’t receiving a proper charge.
+So, In the old days; sensors and were very simple.
+There was an oil light; that would come on; when the oil pressure was low.
+There was an alternator light; that would come on; when the battery; was not charging.

-Today’s vehicles are obviously more complicated.
-Some of it is due to the vast array of power accessories on all but the most basic cars.
-Digital computers now control engines.
+Today’s vehicles; are obviously more complicated.
+As a result, Digital computers now control engines.
 Luxury cars have “body computers” to control luxury features.
-And all of these computers rely on fast-acting, reliable car engine sensors.
+And, all of these computers; rely on sensors in cars.

-So, Sensors in cars continually monitor major systems, sending real-time signals to onboard computers.
-And these computers keep track of everything, alerting the driver only when something is wrong.
+Car engine sensors; continually monitor major systems; sending real time signals; to onboard computers.
+And, these computers keep track of everything.
+Consequently, alerting the driver; only when something is wrong.